-DSA Louisville holds General Meetings on a monthly basis.
+Louisville DSA holds General Meetings on a bi-monthly basis.

-At General Meetings, the Local assembles to hear reports from projects and committees, set policy and work priorities, and to debate and vote on resolutions.
-General Meetings also feature short political education sessions from socialist intellectuals and organizers from across the country.
+At General Meetings, the Local assembles to hear reports from projects and committees, and to debate and vote on resolutions.
+General Meetings also feature updates on regional matters and announcements from regional organizations .

 These meetings are the center for democratic deliberation and decisions.
 The assembled membership is the ultimate decision-making body of the Local, so participation of all members is crucial.
-General Meetings are open to all, but you must be a member in good standing (have paid national dues) in order to vote.
+General Meetings are open to all, but you must be a member in order to vote.
 You may join the Democratic Socialists of America by visiting the national website: www.dsausa.org